 2017 Kevin Robbins (author of Harvey Penick, the Life and Wisdom of the Man Who Wrote the Book on Golf.
 This terrific work won the United States Golf Association's 2016 Herbert Warren Wind Award for the best golf book of the year.)

 2018 Robin Burke (of Champions Golf Club in Houston, TX.
-Member of the Texas Golf Hall of Fame, Captain of the 2016 United States Curtis Cup Team, key player in managing the 2020 United States Women's Open at Champions Golf Club.)
+Member of the Texas Golf Hall of Fame, Captain of the 2016 United States Curtis Cup Team, and key player in managing the 2020 United States Women's Open Championship.)

 2019 Kathy Whitworth (the most successful woman golfer in history!!!)
 Kathy is the fifth member of the Texas Golf Hall of Fame to serve as our guest speaker.

 Mobile Loaves & Fishes of Austin, TX is the official charity.
 More specifically, we raise funds to sponsor homes at COMMUNITY FIRST VILLAGE, an outstanding ML&F initiative to take homeless persons off the streets forever.
 To date, the Onion Creek Hickory Classic raffle has generated $7,000 and every cent went to ML&F. Combined with other fund-raising efforts, we were able to provide financing for a mobile home at Community First Village.
 Community First Village is now the permanent home for more than 200 formerly homeless persons.